(Last update 2/25/2017. If you’d like to add anything, please leave a note. Thank you.)

 The dread affect can be countered, however, by using Edhelharn token consumables (more commonly called ‘Hope tokens’ by players.)
 These resplendently comforting curiosities are crafted by the Jeweler profession.
 For more information, see LotRO Wiki.

-Last but not least, LotRO offers a music system, whereby players can play their own music and even form bands to play with each other.
+Music: LotRO offers a music system, whereby players can play their own music and even form bands to play with each other.
 Basic instruments are purchased from vendors (these are different from minstrel battle-instruments, which are crafted by woodworkers.)
 Casual Stroll To Mordor offers an excellent guide on this topic.

 Crafting in LotRO